webbgroup/stelligent-u/05-ec2/README.md

 At this point I see that I have been using the AWS Linux, not Ubuntu.
 So I am moving this over to Ubuntu.

+However, the same ssl-cert does not work on the Ubuntu instance.
+Sean Pert had the same issue.

 User data itself is immensely useful for provisioning instances as they're being instantiated, but maintaining long scripts detailing a